 (c) The period during which the permit is valid, not to exceed a period of 30 consecutive days, except a permit for yard debris.
 The actual period in the permit must be specific to the needs of the applicant.
-The Department may issue specific letter permits for shorter periods.
+DEQ may issue specific letter permits for shorter periods.

 (d) A letter permit for yard debris is valid for a single burning season or for both the spring and fall burning seasons during a calendar year, as appropriate to the application and the fee paid pursuant to the schedule in section (10) of this rule.
 The spring burning is from March 1 to June 15, inclusive, and the fall burning season is from October 1 to December 15, inclusive.